Clarke Oduor: Leeds United

 Oduor started his career at Leeds United's academy, signing a professional contract on 16 January 2017.

 He made his professional debut on 6 January 2019, coming on as an 85th-minute substitute during a 2–1 defeat to Queens Park Rangers in the third round of the FA Cup.

 On 17 February, Oduor signed a new contract with Leeds, extending his deal until the end of the 2019–20 season with the option of a further year.

 Oduor featured regularly for Carlos Corberán's Leeds United under-23 side over the course of the 2018–19 season, showing his versatility by playing as left back, left wing back, winger and as a forward over the course of the year.
 With Oduor's help, Leeds won the PDL Northern League championship as well as the national PDL championship, beating Birmingham City in the final.

 Barnsley

 On 31 August 2019, Oduor signed a four-year deal to join EFL Championship side Barnsley.

 On 7 December, Oduor made his league debut for Barnsley as a 93rd-minute substitute in the Championship.
 On 14 December, Oduor made his first league start for the side.
 On 26 December, he earned Man of the Match honours in a league match against West Bromwich Albion.
 He scored his first goal in the 91st minute of the last game of the 2019–20 season against Brentford to keep Barnsley in the Championship.

 On 1 September 2022, Oduor signed for Hartlepool United on loan.
 He scored his first goal Hartlepool in a 2–1 defeat to Swindon Town.

+Bradford City

+Upon expiry of his contract at Barnsley, Oduor moved to EFL League Two side Bradford City on a three-year deal.

+Grimsby Town (loan)

+On 26 August 2025, Oduor signed for EFL League Two side Grimsby Town on a season-long loan from Bradford City.
+His first game was a substitute appearance against Manchester United in the EFL Cup, a match Grimsby won on penalties, with Odour being the only Grimsby player to miss his penalty; Grimsby were subsequently fined £10,000 as Oduor's registration had been received one minute past the deadline, rendering Oduor ineligible for that match.